 Focus on the customer

-According to David Kelley’s definition of design thinking we presented on the beginning of this article, we can extract the three main elements of a product or solution: people, technology and business.
+According to David Kelley’s definition of design thinking, which we presented at the beginning of this article, we can extract the three main elements of a product or solution: people, technology, and business.

 These three aspects must revolve – and evolve – around the customer.
 The customer is the driving force that moves the present and future of every business.
 Products or services, focused on internal or external customers, all of them must create a unique value and be focused on specific business needs.